 In the last century, Texas has suffered a handful of devastating droughts.
-In the last decade, they have increased in both frequency and severity, and projections of population growth demonstrate that scarcity may soon become dire without preventative measures.
+In the last decade, they have increased in both frequency and severity.
+Projections of population growth demonstrate that scarcity may soon become dire without preventative measures.
 As such, the state currently puts more effort into water regulation and planning than any other government in the nation.

 So how does scarcity and government regulation affect your water rights?
-At McPherson Law Firm PLLC, we devote our time and resources to understanding this relationship and working it to our clients’ advantage.
-We can help you apply for the appropriate permits, advocate for your rights, and prevent neighboring landowners and agencies from inhibiting your access.
+At McPherson Law Firm, we devote our time to understanding this relationship and working it to our clients’ advantage.
+We can help you apply for the appropriate permits, advocate for your rights, and prevent neighboring agencies from inhibiting your access.

 Texas recognizes two types of water: groundwater and surface water.
 Navigating groundwater rights is particularly challenging because, in Texas, groundwater is privately owned.
 At times, these rights have clashed with federal water conservation efforts.

 Disputes among Texas landowners are exceedingly common as well.
-A new trend is for landowners to sever water rights from their land, either by reserving them in a sale or transferring them separately.
+A new trend is for landowners to sever water rights from their land.
+Landowners can accomplish this either by reserving them in a sale or transferring them separately.
 Consequently, buyers should no longer assume water rights come with the land.

 Furthermore, documenting the severance of water rights is very different from documenting oil and gas severances.
-We can assist you with this documentation, as well as with interpreting existing arrangements to ensure your purchase or sale aligns with your goals.
+We can assist you with the specifics of this documentation.
+We can also help with interpreting existing arrangements to ensure your purchase or sale aligns with your goals.

 Because surface water is publicly owned, you will most likely need to acquire certain permits if you intend to use it.
-Applications may take up to 300 days, and the Texas Commission on Environmental Quality will only distribute permits if your intended water use adheres to environmental regulations.
+Applications may take up to 300 days to be processed.
+Additionally, the Texas Commission on Environmental Quality will only distribute permits if your intended water use adheres to environmental regulations.
 Due to these obstacles, we encourage you to seek counsel and begin this process as soon as possible.